 ABOUT HANS VAN HANS

-Working with materials such as latex, fabric, foam, inflatables, and toys, I create forms that react, shift, soften, or resist.
-Through playful and sensory encounters, I am interested in how people relate to bodies and objects they do not immediately understand, and how humour, curiosity, and touch can transform discomfort into connection.
-Across my practice, the felt experience disrupts the image, behaviour reveals personal qualities, and meaning develops gradually through the relationship between participant and object rather than at first glance.
+Working with materials such as latex, fabric, foam, inflatables, and toys, I create bodily forms that are tactile, suggestive, and not reducible to easy categorisation.
+I am interested in how people relate to bodies and objects they do not fully understand, and how humour and touch can open and engage with more complex experiences of transition, vulnerability, connection, and becoming.

 Photography by Anna Litwinowicz